graphieros/data-visualisation/README.md

 graphBar2.js
 > generates random monthly data for a current period and a previous period, and displays a histogram chart on a canvas.

+divChart.js
+> generates random data and displays a histogram chart built with DIV elements, allowing easy styling with css.
+Hovering each histogram will display its data.